alexhokl/bb/README.md

 Command | Description
 --- | ---
-approve    | Approve the specified pull request create     | Create the specified pull request checkout   | Checkout the latest code of the branch of the specified pull request
+login      | Log onto BitBucket (and retrieve and store access tokens) approve    | Approve the specified pull request create     | Create the specified pull request checkout   | Checkout the latest code of the branch of the specified pull request